-In Permafrost\cci, we retrieve the parameters ground temperature and active layer thickness in a transient fashion, which are the parameters that define the Essential Climate Variable permafrost.
+In Permafrost_cci, we retrieve the parameters ground temperature and active layer thickness in a transient fashion, which are the parameters that define the Essential Climate Variable permafrost.
 As a result of general considerations, a review of published methods for ECV generation, and model intercomparison with other existing permafrost simulation tools, transient ground thermal modeling forced by remote sensing data sets has been identified as the most suitable algorithm.
-The Permafrost\cci processing chain has been implemented based on these considerations, the, comprising the new CryoGrid CCI ground thermal model based on the well-established CryoGrid 2 simulation tool (Westermann et al., 2013; 2017).
+The Permafrost_cci processing chain has been implemented based on these considerations, the, comprising the new CryoGrid CCI ground thermal model implemented in the Cryogrid community model (Westermann et al., 2023).

-As basis for the benchmarking in Permafrost\cci, ground temperature from borehole data available through GTN-P and active layer thickness through CALM have been used, assessing algorithm performance primarily through measures such as correlation, root mean square error and standard deviation [RD-7].
-The algorithm selected in Permafrost\cci is able to achieve threshold requirements in many categories, while future algorithm development is expected to lead to a further improved performance.
+As basis for the benchmarking in Permafrost_cci, ground temperature from borehole data available through GTN-P and active layer thickness through CALM have been used, assessing algorithm performance primarily through measures such as correlation, root mean square error and standard deviation [RD-7].
+The algorithm selected in Permafrost_cci is able to achieve threshold requirements in many categories, while future algorithm development is expected to lead to a further improved performance.